ssmirr/appdev-chapters/continuous-delivery.md

 Now I've got three remotes.
 I can `git push gitlab` whenever I choose, and my branch will be sent to Gitlab for safekeeping (provided [I set up authentication](https://docs.gitlab.com/ee/integration/gitpod.html#enable-gitpod-in-your-user-settings)).

-The point is: we're not limited to just one storage location for our repositories; we can `add` as many `remote` as we like, and sending our code to them is as simple as `git push`.
+The point is: we're not limited to just one storage location for our repositories; we can `add` as many `remote`s as we like, and sending our code to them is as simple as `git push`.

 One last thing: you can see an overview of all of your remotes as well as some other Git configuration by opening the config file within the hidden `.git` folder: